ixmoe/android_device_motorola_troika_twrp/README.md

-# TWRP Device configuration for Motorola Moto One Vision
+# TWRP Device configuration for Motorola One Action

 ## Device specifications